There are many ways to make money blogging either as a full time or part-time job

-Well, if you are a writer and author, the very first products you should start selling on your blog are your books and ebooks.
+If you are a writer and author, the very first products you should start selling on your blog are your books and ebooks.
 A no-brainer there.

 You could also sell your services as a proofreader, ebook formatter or freelance writer.
 If you have the skills, you could also sell your time as an editor.

 Some bloggers also accept freelance writing jobs and sell their content to other blogs.
-Be careful to avoid content mills that underpay writers by doing your research for websites that pay fairly.
+Be careful to avoid content mills that underpay writers by doing your research first for websites that pay fairly.

 This can work in reverse too.
 If you are in the process of building your blog you can pay for experienced content writers to write content or guest posts for your new blog.